ginmills/cheers/README.md

 # cheers

-An example for using gimill, also can be used for health-checking.
+An example for using ginmill, also can be used for health-checking.